Kenning

 The kenning module consists of the following submodules:

-• datasets - provides implementations for datasets,
+• datasets - provides implementations for datasets

 • modelwrappers - provides implementations for models for various problems implemented in various frameworks,